aghassel/ReUnite/README.md

 A more versatile interface for both users will encourage more people to come to the program.
 Our software aims to reduce the time taken to find a sponsor as well as create a system that finds the best match for the families based on their preferences and needs.

+**The main goals of ReUnite are Verification, Accessible Resources, and Finding Homes for refugees in need.**

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Verification

 > When refugees are first admitted they get a facial scan, and fingerprint scan and all the information that they are willing to give is collected to make a profile.
 The reliability of the facial recognition will be ensured by changing the background to increase the contrast when taking pictures with people with darker skin pigmentation.
+At Reunite, Equity, Diverisity, and Inclusivness is our CORE values, so we will do everything in our power to insure all refugees that rely on us can recieve any aid they need.

 > The Facial recognition software implements the Microsoft Azure Face API that delivers a state-of-the-art, low friction classification model.
 The Face API is highly secured and does not store any of the user data.
 It relies on enterprise-grade security and privacy applied to both the data and trained model.
 The facial data is compared with the government’s citizen image database, which is protected by external privacy measures.